housseindjirdeh/hdjirdeh.github.io/_posts/2016-09-16-angular2-hacker-news.markdown

 }
 {% endhighlight %}

-In the `ngOnInit` hook, which fires when the component is initialized, we `subscribe` to the data stream.
-In our view, the only thing we're going to add is a `SlicePipe` to only show 30 list items.
+In the `ngOnInit` hook, which fires when the component is initialized, we `subscribe` to the data stream and set the `items` attribute to what gets returned.
+In our view, the only thing we're going to add is a `SlicePipe` to show 30 list items instead of all 500 which gets returned.

 {% highlight html %}
 <!-- stories.component.html -->